 PackageKit is a suite of programs designed for checking, updating, and (un)installing packages on a Linux system.
 When PackageKit is running in the background, it blocks any other software management initiated by users (e.g., with yum command).

 When you fail to run yum command due to PackageKit holding the yum lock, you can simply wait for PackageKit to finish, and then run yum command again.

 However, if PackageKit is really annoying to you, you can disable PackageKit.
 Here is how to turn off PackageKit on RedHat-based system.

 One way to get around PackageKit during yum operation is to use "--disableplugin" option with yum command.
 This will temporarily disable PackageKit, and thus you can proceed without being interferred with by PackageKit.

 Disable PackageKit Permanently

-If you want to turn off PackageKit permanently, edit the following file, and change "enabled=1" to "enabled=0".
-This will disable PackageKit permanently.
+If you want to turn off PackageKit permanently, you can do the following.

 Subscribe to Ask Xmodulo

 Do you want to receive Linux related questions & answers published at Ask Xmodulo?
 Enter your email address below, and we will deliver our Linux Q&A straight to your email box, for free.
 Delivery powered by Google Feedburner.